yhzhu99/CS140Projects/Document/PROJECT1_DESIGNDOC.md

 > In your opinion, was this assignment, or any one of the three problems
 > in it, too easy or too hard?
 Did it take too long or too little time?

+All of these three are too hard for our team.
+It takes us over 100 hours to finish the assignment!

 > Did you find that working on a particular part of the assignment gave
 > you greater insight into some aspect of OS design?

+Yes.
+Especially the last part (BSD Scheduling) -- the thought of

 > Is there some particular fact or hint we should give students in
 > future quarters to help them solve the problems?
 Conversely, did you